-Herbicides were applied again on June 23, 1992.
-At this time, all private shorelines were considered non-critical.
-The shoreline areas where treatment out to 100 ft was permitted by WDNR are illustrated in Fig. 12 (C. Molter, WDNR On-Site Supervisor, pers. comm.).
+Herbicides were applied only once in Lake Waubesa, on June 24, 1992.
+No early treatment was allowed on Lake Waubesa.
+At this time all private shorelines were considered non-critical.
+The shoreline areas where treatment out to 100 ft was permitted by WDNR are illustrated in Fig. 12 (C. Molter, WDNR on-site supervisor, pers. comm.).
 Only the areas whose vegetation conditions complied with Wis.
 Admin.
 Code NR 107 were sprayed; therefore, not all of the permitted shoreline may have been treated with herbicides.
 Table 12 summarizes the amounts and types of herbicides applied during each treatment.